bds-ailab/shaman/README.md

 Once the experiment is created and launched, it is available for real-time vizualization in the `/launch` menu of the Web interface.

-For an explaination on how to launch an experiment using a command line interface, go to xxx.
+For an explaination on how to launch an experiment using a command line interface, go to [the documentation](https://shaman-app.readthedocs.io/en/latest/user-guide/launching/).

 # Documentation

-More details about the available heuristics, the architecture and how it works is available in the documentation.
+More details about this project are accessible [here](https://shaman-app.readthedocs.io/en/latest).

 # Maintainers